Symplectic forms and cohomology decomposition of almost complex 4-manifolds: Introduction

 \section{Introduction}

 In this paper we continue to study differential forms on an almost complex 4--manifold $(M, J)$ following \cite{LZ}.
-We are particularly interested in the subgroups $H_J^+(M)$ and $H_J^-(M)$ of the degree 2 real De Rham cohomology group $H^2(M, \mathbb{R})$.
+We are particularly interested in the subgroups $H_J^+(M)$ and $H_J^-(M)$ of the degree 2 real de Rham cohomology group $H^2(M; \mathbb{R})$.
 These are the sets of cohomology classes which can be represented by $J$-invariant, respectively, $J$-anti-invariant real $2-$forms.
 The goal pursued by defining these sub-groups is simple: understand the effects of the action of the almost complex structure on forms at the level of cohomology and introduce the idea of (real) cohomology type, via the almost complex structure.
 Certainly, the subgroups $H_J^{\pm}(M)$ and their dimensions $h^{\pm}_J$ are diffeomorphism invariants of the almost complex manifold $(M,J)$.
 We would like to show that these invariants appear to be interesting, particularly so in dimension 4.
 Here is the outline of our paper.

 Our first main result, Theorem \ref{pf-dim4} in section 2, shows that on any compact almost complex 4-manifold the subgroups $H_J^+(M)$ and $H_J^-(M)$ will induce a direct sum decomposition of $H^2(M, \mathbb{R})$.
 With the terminology introduced in \cite{LZ}, Theorem \ref{pf-dim4} says that any almost complex structure on a compact 4-dimensional manifold is $C^{\infty}$-pure and full.
 See section 2 for precise definitions.
-Theorem \ref{pf-dim4} appears to be specifically a 4-dimensional result, as a very recent preprint of Fino and Tomassini \cite{FT} shows the existence of a compact 6-dimensional nil-manifold with an almost complex structure which is not $C^{\infty}$-pure (the intersection of $H_J^+(M)$ and $H_J^-(M)$) is non-empty). \footnote{We learned of the preprint \cite{FT} while putting together the final form of our paper.
+Theorem \ref{pf-dim4} turns out to be specifically a 4-dimensional result.
+Indeed, Example 3.3 of Fino and Tomassini \cite{FT} shows the existence of a compact 6-dimensional nil-manifold with an almost complex structure which is not $C^{\infty}$-pure (the intersection of $H_J^+(M)$ and $H_J^-(M)$ is non-empty). \footnote{We learned of the preprint \cite{FT} while putting together the final form of our paper.
 There are further interesting links between \cite{FT} and our paper (see further comments in section 2).
-The overlap is minimal though.}
+The overlap is minimal though.} Taking products of this example with arbitrary almost complex manifolds, one obtains examples in all dimensions $\geq 6$ of almost complex structures which are not $C^{\infty}$-pure.

 Also in section 2, for a compact 4-manifold with an {\bf integrable} $J$, we show that subgroups $H_J^+(M)$ and $H_J^-(M)$ relate naturally with the (complex) Dolbeault cohomology groups.
 We also show that a complex type decomposition for cohomology does not hold for non-integrable almost complex structures (see Lemma \ref{Hitchin-lemma} and Corollary \ref{cxfull}).